mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 Then finally what you have to do is: stop it.
 Stop it.
 How can you stop it?
 You cannot stop the mind.
 So, the first important thing in order to stop the mind [is that] first your body must be used perfectly, fitting into your object.
 At that time, very naturally, mind stops.
 Can you [imagine]?
 Because your body and breath becomes one with zazen.
 At that time, your body is completely one with zazen.

+#### 28:46

 And then, the problem is, mind associates with it and attaches to it; at that time, you cannot see the oneness.
 And then, the mind misunderstands oneness.

 For instance, [the mind understands that] oneness is just like “the moon reflected in the water.”
-[That is a] combination of two things.
-It is not oneness, because two different things exist.
+[That is a] combination of two things; it is not oneness, because two different things exist.
 So Dogen Zenji says it like this in the [*Genjokoan*](topics#genjokoan): “Oneness is not like moon reflected in the water, water in which moon is reflected.”

 So, what is oneness?
 Oneness appears, oneness manifests itself, only when your body is perfectly used and fitting into your object.
 At that time, your body merges itself in zazen.
 So, your body doesn’t appear; just zazen.
 When you see zazen, just zazen.
 When you see your body, just the body appears, and zazen doesn’t appear.

-#### 30:24

 We don’t understand yet, because...
-Well, there is a good example.
+[For instance], there is a good example.
 There is a saying, “[Like] a lump of clay.”
 How you use this clay depends on you, but let’s imagine we try to make a doll.
 Or a plate, china – whatever it is.
 Let’s make a plate, or a China dish.
 [Or] also a doll.

 When you use this lump of clay perfectly, fitting into *dish*: at that time, where is the clay?
 You cannot say, “That is clay.”
 You say “dish.”
 When you see the dish ... clay is completely hidden behind the dish.
 Perfect.

 When you make a doll with this clay, you don’t call that “clay,” you call it “doll.”
 A Japanese doll, or American doll; you say so.
 At that time, the clay doesn’t appear; in the realm of the doll world, it’s completely hidden.
 It isn’t disappeared; it’s always there.
 But we don’t [see] it; always we see the doll.
 When you see [it], just see the doll, that’s enough.
 If so, the clay is hidden behind the doll.
 [The clay is] support, great support.
 But you cannot always say, “That is a doll; no clay.”
 You cannot say so.

-On the other hand, turn it around.
-If you see the doll in terms of just the clay.
+On the other hand, turn it around: if you see the doll in terms of just the clay.
 It’s clay; the same clay with which you make a dish.
 So you say, “Those clays are the same.”
 In terms of the clay, doll and dish are completely hidden behind the clay; just the clay appears.
 That’s why we are interested in the subject of what kind of clay you use.
 So [we] discuss [the commonality]: you don’t care about the doll, you don’t care about the dish.
 Analyzing, synthesizing: this is [science].

 Because, the total picture of the dish as a being possesses a double face.
 But this double face is not a combination of the two things.
 Just like the moon reflected in the water: that’s not oneness.
 Oneness is when you see the doll, just see the doll.
 At that time, clay doesn’t appear.
 Dogen Zenji says, “When one is bright, the other one is dark.”
 “The other one is dark” doesn’t mean the other one disappears.
 It’s there, but it doesn’t *interrupt*.
 One side, doll’s life, and this life, this great support, which doesn’t appear *yet* on the surface of the doll’s world.